Health Benefits of Electric Bikes

 If creative minds like Thoreau, Kierkegaard, and Nietzsche would attest that "walking gives wings to the imagination," biking must be the rocket ship that takes you to the moon of your mind.
 I've personally generated some of my best ideas and most divergent thinking on two wheels.
 For those looking to change up your work commute, imagine what this means for your productivity, resilience, and concentration in the workplace!

 Brain power ain't enough for ya?
 How about some major leg power.
 For those already used to the body mechanics of a bike ride, an electric bike will certainly boost your performance and give you the power to take on increasingly rigorous trails.
 For anyone whose body is at even a slight disadvantage, however, the assist of an eBike can be the difference between dis-ease and vitality.
 It's a step up (literally) from walking, and riders are free to experience the thrill of open-air exercise without embarrassing exhaustion.
 I've seen the results firsthand, in individuals who come to ride with us through the hills of Los Angeles.
 Someone who may lack the confidence or stamina to tackle a long ride on two wheels, is suddenly excited to push through a steep climb, and quite proud when they find they've reached the end of a 12 mile tour without the daunting expectation of failure or exhaustion.
-That's what I love about an eBike- the aluminum steed offers all of the benefits of exercise on an acoustic bike, with the comfort to know you can keep moving forward with the going gets tough.
+That's what I love about eBikes- these aluminum and carbon steeds offer all of the benefits of exercise on an acoustic bike, with the comfort to know you can keep moving forward with the going gets tough.

 Did you forget that exercise could be fun?
 That your commute to work could be exhilarating and exploratory, rather than mindless and traffic-jammed?
-Take the riders from U.C.
-Boulder's study on the benefits of ebiking, for example, who found their rides to be "a blast."
+Take the riders from CU Boulder's study on the benefits of ebiking, for example, who found their rides to be "a blast."
 Many reported that they bought an electric bike for themselves just after the study ended.
 I will personally attest that I've had no better a time exercising than when I've just pedaled up a steep hill in the great outdoors.
 And since we're talking health benefits, fun is 100% healthy.
 So hop on the eBike trend y'all, and GET HAPPY.

 Ride like the wind.